 Tuition and Fees

 Tuition and Fees

-Courses Delivered by TRU-OL Canadian Residents and Landed Immigrants
+Courses Delivered by TRU-OL

+Canadian Residents and Landed Immigrants

-Course tuition varies with an average cost per credit of \$97.82 (please see individual courses for specific fees).
+Course tuition varies with an average cost per credit of \$99.77 (please see individual courses for specific fees)

 Seniors (65 years +)

 Course tuition varies with payment equivalent to 25% of Canadian Landed Immigrant tuition.
-Average cost per credit is \$24.45 (please see individual courses for specific fees)
+Average cost per credit is \$24.93 (please see individual courses for specific fees)

 International Students

 \$311.30 per credit

 Credit-free Courses

-Applicable tuition per credit + \$79.59 course administration fee + \$5.30 technology fee + texts + course materials
+Applicable tuition per credit + \$81.18 course administration fee + \$5.40 technology fee + texts + course materials

 Course Extensions-All Students

-\$84.85 per course eligible for extension
+\$86.50 per course eligible for extension

-Repeat Registrations
+Formal Grade Appeals-All Students

-Refer to policy on page 30.
+\$108 per course.
+Refer to policy on pages 37-39.

-- A permanent resident of BC is defined as a person who resides in BC and possesses Canadian citizenship or permanent resident (landed immigrant) status. - A permanent resident of Canada residing outside BC is defined as a person who resides outside BC and possesses Canadian citizenship or permanent resident (landed immigrant) status. - An international student is defined as a person (a) who does not possess Canadian citizenship or (b) who is not classified as a permanent resident of Canada under Canadian immigration regulations.
-Formal Grade Appeals-All Students \$106 per course.
-Refer to policy on pages 35-36.
-Transfer Credit Assessments \$42.45 BC documents only \$79.55 Non-BC or combined documents Program Plans \$53 per certificate (30-credit only), diploma, associate degree, advanced certificate, advanced diploma, graduate certificate, post-baccalaureate program plan \$132.65 per bachelor's degree program plan.
+Transfer Credit Assessments \$43 BC documents only \$81 Non-BC or combined documents - A permanent resident of BC is defined as a person who resides in BC and possesses Canadian citizenship or permanent resident (landed immigrant) status. - A permanent resident of Canada residing outside BC is defined as a person who resides outside BC and possesses Canadian citizenship or permanent resident (landed immigrant) status. - An international student is defined as a person (a) who does not possess Canadian citizenship or (b) who is not classified as a permanent resident of Canada under Canadian immigration regulations.
+NOTE Some courses and programs delivered through TRU-OL are subject to alternate fee schedules.
+In addition, lab fees have increased by 2% over the 2009/2010 academic year.
+Program Plans \$54 per certificate (30-credit only), diploma, associate degree, advanced certificate, advanced diploma, graduate certificate, post-baccalaureate program plan \$135 per bachelor's degree program plan.

 Contact TRU-OL Admissions for re-assessments fees.

-Course Materials Shipping Costs Within Canada: No charge United States: \$40.00 International: \$120.00 - Fees are subject to change without notice - Yukon residents pay the same tuition as BC residents. - GST is added as applicable - The course administration and technology fees are non-refundable when students cancel their registration or withdraw from a course - Refer to individual course descriptions on the TRU-OL website to determine course prices or contact Student Services.
-NOTE Some courses and programs delivered through TRU-OL are subject to alternate fee schedules.
-In addition, lab fees have increased by 2% over the 2008/2009 academic year.
+Course Materials Shipping Costs Within Canada: No charge United States: \$40 International: \$120 - Fees are subject to change without notice. - Yukon residents pay the same tuition as BC residents. - HST is added as applicable. - The course administration and technology fees are non-refundable when students cancel their registration or withdraw from a course. - Refer to individual course descriptions on the TRU-OL website to determine course prices or contact Student Services.
 Tax Receipts T2202A receipts are issued only to students taking courses at the post-secondary level.
 TRU-OL provides official receipts (T2202A) for income tax purposes in February of each year for the previous calendar year.
 TRU-OL provides tax receipts to students with a Canadian address and to students who are permanent residents of Canada with a temporary address outside Canada.
 Tuition fees for courses spanning one calendar year to the next are prorated to each applicable year.
 For example, a course with a four-month completion time starting in November is recorded 50% on the tax receipt for the year when the course started and 50% on the receipt for the following year.
 Refer to the Canada Revenue Agency website at www.cra-arc.gc.ca/menu-e.html for information about income tax regulations.
+Tuition and Fees